GeekGurusUnion/221-PA5/README.md

 ## Make doesn't work
 If *make* doesn't work, use this:
+### For signing in
 - Run `gh auth login`
     - Select `HTTPS` and `open in browser` where asked.
-- Run `gh repo clone <yourUsername>/PA5`.
+- `gh repo clone <yourUsername>/PA5`.
 This will create a new folder named PA5 with all the content.
 This is the forked repo.
+- `git remote add upstream https://github.com/PA5G5/PA5.git`.
+This will set the upstream to the main repo.

+### For committing
-- If this doesn't work, try `git add . && git commit -m "your message" && git push origin main`
+- `git add . && git commit -m "your message" && git push origin main`

+### For syncing
+- `git fetch upstream && git merge upstream/main`

 ## Email Addresses
 Iwan de Jong: u22498037@tuks.co.za